For All Moonkind: History

 In spring 2019, For All Moonkind worked closely with the office of Gary Peters to develop the One Small Step Act, legislation designed to permanently protect the Apollo landing sites from intentional and unintentional disturbances by codifying existing NASA preservation recommendations.
 The bipartisan bill, which was cosponsored by Senator Ted Cruz was passed unanimously by the United States Senate on 18 July 2019.
 In the United States House of Representatives, it was cosponsored by Representatives Eddie Bernice Johnson, Brian Babin, Kendra Horn, Frank Lucas (Oklahoma politician), Lizzie Fletcher and Brian Fitzpatrick (American politician).
 It was passed by the United States House of Representatives in December 2020 and became law on 31 December 2021.

 In October 2020, the United States and seven other countries signed the Artemis Accords.
 Section 9 of the Accords specifically includes the agreement to preserve outer space heritage, which the signatories consider to comprise historically significant human or robotic landing sites, artifacts, spacecraft, and other evidence of activity, and to contribute to multinational efforts to develop practices and rules to do so.
 This is the first time the protection of human heritage in space has ever been referenced in a multilateral agreement.
-As of 30 October, a total of 13 nations have signed the Accords.
+Through May 2025, a total of 55 nations have signed the Accords.

 In March 2021, the organization revealed the first-of-its-kind digital registry of all the historic landing sites on the Moon.
 The For All Moonkind Moon Registry is free to all.
 Astronaut and second-to-last human on the Moon, Harrison Schmitt called the registry a "worthy cause", while fellow astronaut and moonwalker Charles Duke said it is a "spectacular resource".
 Neil Armstrong biographer James Hansen calls it "an all-access pass to the history of human activity on the Moon."

+In March 2023, the organization formed the Institute on Space Law and Ethics a "new nonprofit organization will go beyond advocating for protecting off-world heritage sites and contemplate the ethics around some activities in space that are not fully covered in existing international law."
+While Space ethics is a discipline that discusses the moral the ethical implications of space exploration the Institute on Space Law and Ethics will look to address current issues in space exploration.